Melisa Rollins and Alexey Vermeulen win elite titles at Chequamegon MTB Festival in fourth round of Life Time Grand Prix

 Defending women's champion Sofia Gomez Villafañe best of chasers in second place, while Kyan Olshave and Brendan Johnston take podium spots in 15-rider men's bunch finish

-Melisa Rollins (Liv Racing Collective) and Alexey Vermeulen (ENVE) won elite titles at the Life Time Chequamegon MTB Festival on Saturday in Wisconsin, and both added scores for their placings in the Life Time Grand Prix.
+Melisa Rollins (Liv Racing Collective) and Alexey Vermeulen (ENVE) won elite titles at the Life Time Chequamegon MTB Festival on Saturday in Wisconsin, both adding a valuable haul of points to their scores in the Life Time Grand Prix.

-Rollins crossed the line on a solo effort in 2:14:05 in the 38.3-mile mountain bike race.
-From a trio of chasers 4:34 back, Sofia Gomez Villafañe, last year's winner, charged ahead of Alexis Skarda for second, while Skarda claimed the final podium spot ahead of Cecily Decker.
+Rollins crossed the line with a solo effort in 2:14:05 in the 38.3-mile mountain bike race.
+From a trio of chasers 4:34 back, Sofia Gomez Villafañe (Specialized), last year's winner, charged ahead of Alexis Skarda (Santa Cruz) to take second, while Skarda had to settle for the final podium spot ahead of Cecily Decker (PAS Racing).

 Chequamegon served as the fourth of six rounds in the Grand Prix, with Rollins just 14 points off the top spot held by Decker, and 12 points behind second-placed Villafañe.
 Skarda was eighth in the overall.

-Vermeulen came in seventh overall in the men's Grand Prix standings, 25 points behind leader and three-time Grand Prix winner Swenson.
-Johnston was ninth overall, while Olshave was not part of the series.
+Vermeulen is seventh overall in the men's Grand Prix standings, 25 points behind leader and three-time Grand Prix winner Swenson.
+Johnston was ninth overall, while Olshave is not part of the 2025 series.

 Now in a 42nd edition, Chequamegon is one of the oldest and longest-running mountain bike races in the US, taking place on a rolling, technical route from Hayward to Cable in north-west Wisconsin.
 The final two miles were changed this year for the pro field, following the American Birkebeiner Ski Trail instead of the Sleigh Trail section used by mass start participants, which allowed for additional space with passing on the ramp to the finish.